 During the meeting, which was attended by representatives of the councils and the organisations that make up the association, the Castelldefels and Martorell City Councils were also approved as partners of the Pacte Industrial.
 With these additions, the Pacte Industrial continues to grow with the incorporation of new organisations that work to boost the competitiveness of the industry, encourage job creation and improve social cohesion and sustainability.

 The General Council also approved the appointment of the vice-presidencies.
 In view of the annual rotation provided for in the Corporate Bylaws, M. Rosa Fiol, of AEBALL and representative of Foment del Treball, has taken over from Sergi Fuster, of PIMEC, as Vice President on behalf of business organisations.
 Aurora Huerga, of CCOO de Catalunya, has taken over from Josep Santcristòfol, of the UGT de Catalunya, as vice-president representing the trade unions.
-The third vice-president Eva Menor, remains president of the Economic Development, Tourism and Trade Area of the Barcelona Provincial Council, representing the city councils and other local administrations.
+Eva Menor continues as 3rd vice-president, representing the city councils and other local administrations.
+She is the president of the Economic Development, Tourism and Trade Area of the Barcelona Provincial Council.